-The scheme aims to address the very serious road safety issues that exist here - 41 collisions resulting in 44 people injured have been recorded over the last five years, with 18 of these involving cyclists.
+The scheme aimed to address the very serious road safety issues that existed here - 41 collisions resulted in 44 people getting injured had been recorded over the last five years, with 18 of these involving cyclists.

-As part of the improvement scheme, around 8 – 10 new trees will be planted in the immediate Seven Dials area.
-This is in response to the consultation exercises where local people said they would like to see more greenery and vegetation in the area.
-The planting areas will be constructed during the main construction works and the new trees will be planted in late summer or autumn time.
-Once in place, the new trees will complement the newly improved area and will provide significant benefit both in terms of visual appearance and additional habitat for wildlife.
+New trees were planted in the immediate Seven Dials area.
+This was in response to the consultation exercises where local people said they would like to see more greenery and vegetation in the area.
+The planting areas were constructed during the main construction works and the new trees were planted in the late summer / early autumn time.
+The new trees complement the newly improved area and provide significant benefit both in terms of visual appearance and additional habitat for wildlife.

 The consultation was very well attended with over 1,400 people attending four public exhibitions, as well as an additional meeting with the Clifton Montpellier Powis Community Alliance.

 - View the information that was previously displayed at the public exhibitions [PDF 9.8mb].

 - The full results of the consultation are now available